 16 days without hefsek

 I am 49 yrs. old.
 Have never experienced this challenge before.
-My last period lasted longer than usual 8 days.
+My last period lasted longer than usual, eight days.
 I have not been able to complete a hefsek tahara.
 The cloth will be clean in the afternoon, then fresh blood on the a.m. cloth.
 Then there will be no spot on my underwear or pad and then the bedika will come out bloody again.
 I'm on day 16 already.
 After a number of days, the moch was coming out no good.
-The rov told me not to use the moch and to put KY jelly on the bedika cloth.
+The rov told me not to use the moch.
 It has not solved the problem.
 Sometimes brown strings appear on the (pink) toilet tissue but I stopped looking.
 Again, the bedika cloths are bloody yet there is no spotting.
-I wonder, where is the blood going?
-Maybe the KY jelly is blocking the blood from coming down?

 1. Is this normal for women my age?
 If so, what can the source of the problem be?

 2. Is there any natural way you're aware of which can help?

 3. Is there any way of knowing if the blood is coming from my cervix area or somewhere in the vaginal canal & does it make any difference halachicly?

 Kol Hakavod for your work & thank you for your help

 1. It is certainly possible that you are experiencing the beginning of the menopausal process.
 Many women experience unusual staining or unusually long periods during this process.
 Your age is a good indication that this is probably the source of the problem.
 However, you should consult with your physician to assure that nothing else is amiss.